SERG-Delft/oopp/grading/index.md

 - **Insufficient:** Below the required level.
 This must be addressed as soon as possible and should improve significantly.
 - **Sufficient:** Right around the required level, pay attention not to slip into an insufficient.
 - **Good:** A solid level that shows that the assignment goals have been well met.
+- **Very Good:** A good submission, which exceeds the expectations in some aspects.
-- **Excellent:** Great submission that exceeds the expectations.
+- **Excellent:** Great submission that overall exceeds the expectations.
 Well done!

 The goal of the formative feedback is to warn you in time about aspects of your project that are below the expected level.
 Formative feedback does not influence the grade, the goal is to inform you about your study progress and to help you understand how we will assess your efforts in the end.